mandl/LinkIt_Assist_2502/README.md

-#This is a beta toolchain for LinkIt_Assist_2502 for Linux
+#This is a toolchain for LinkIt_Assist_2502 for Linux